JFLXCLOUD/NeXroll/README.md

 ---

-## Whatâ€™s Installed
+## What 's Installed

-- `NeXroll.exe` â€” the web application (FastAPI + bundled frontend)
+- `NeXroll.exe`   the web application (FastAPI + bundled frontend)
-- `NeXrollService.exe` â€” optional Windows Service wrapper
+- `NeXrollService.exe`   optional Windows Service wrapper
-- `NeXrollTray.exe` â€” system tray app with quick actions
+- `NeXrollTray.exe`   system tray app with quick actions
-- `setup_plex_token.exe` â€” helper to obtain a stable Plex token
+- `setup_plex_token.exe`   helper to obtain a stable Plex token

 Start Menu shortcuts are created for NeXroll, NeXroll Tray, and Uninstall NeXroll.
 A desktop shortcut for NeXroll is also added.